true-async/php-true-async-rfc/basic.md

 function socketServer(): void
 {
+    // Main Server $scope
     $scope = new Scope();

-    // Child coroutine that listens for a shutdown signal spawn with $scope use($scope) {
+    // Child coroutine that listens for a shutdown signal
+    //
+    // Note that we are passing `$scope` to another function!
+    // This is acceptable here because the code is within a single visual block,
+    // and the risk of an error due to oversight is minimal. spawn with $scope use($scope) {
         try {
+            // Note: The `signal` function is not part of this RFC,
+            // but it may be implemented in the standard library in the future.
+            // This example shows how such a function could be used.
-            await Async\signal(SIGINT);
+            // The `signal` function returns a trigger `Awaitable`. await Async\signal(SIGINT);
         } finally {
             $scope->cancel(new CancellationException('Server shutdown'));